Celebrating 29 Years of Preservation!

 All the second story work was done by member John Thompson.
 Here John worked late into the evening to get the roof finished.
 (3 photos by Art Christian)

-Officials from the LIRR, MTA Subway System, the NYCTM and the FRA (Federal Railway Administration) all inspected the caboose.
-There were measurements taken, height and width dimensions to examine to determine if C-60 would even fit through the New York City subway tunnels to the NYCTM.
+Officials from the LIRR, NYCT Subway, the NYTM and the FRA all inspected the caboose.
+There were measurements taken, height and width dimensions to examine to determine if C-60 would even fit through the subway tunnels to the NYTM.
 The FRA official gave us a list of things we needed to do to make the caboose ready for transport.
 The next several photographs show our members performing the needed FRA work.

 All the journal boxes had to be inspected for leaks and wear on the brasses.
 All the boxes required fresh packing.
 The first picture shows member Anthony De Bellis cleaning out the bearing box.
 The second picture shows Anthony and Member Steve Sucic removing the old packing.